NaoDevils/NaoImage/README.md

 #
 #                 INPUT-EXT3-IMAGE OUTPUT-OPN-FILE
 ./generate_opn.sh image.ext3       image.opn

+# Generate Nao Devils image (everything in one step, expects framework in ../NDevils2015/)
+./generate_naodevils.sh nao-2.8.5.10.opn
 ```

 ## Snippets

 * The base version of the image contains the original Linux kernel by SoftBank.
 Additionally, this repository comes with two alternative kernel versions that can be enabled via the opencl snippet.
-First, we provide a customized 4.4.86-rt99 kernel that includes the Intel graphics driver, and second, we provide a custom 5.4.70-rt40 kernel that is also a rebased version of SoftBank's kernel patches to a much newer kernel version.
+First, we provide a [customized 4.4.86-rt99 kernel](https://github.com/aldebaran/linux-aldebaran/tree/sbr/v4.4.86-rt99-baytrail) that includes the Intel graphics driver, and second, we provide a [custom 5.4.70-rt40 kernel](https://github.com/NaoDevils/NaoKernel/tree/v5.4.70-rt40) that is also a rebased version of SoftBank's kernel patches to a much newer kernel version.
 * The naodevils-* snippets set up the robot for the Nao Devils framework and can be used as a reference.

 ## Installation

 * Via USB flash drive:
-    * Copy image to flash drive via `dd if=image.opn of=/dev/... bs=4096` on Linux or use a tool like [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) on Windows.
+    * Copy image to flash drive via `dd if=image.opn of=/dev/... bs=4096` on Linux or use a tool like [ImageUSB](https://www.osforensics.com/tools/write-usb-images.html) on Windows.
 * Via network:
     * Nao's bootloader flashes .opn files found in the `.image` folder of its data partition automatically during start up.
     * The data partition is mounted at: